 3) It’s ok not to niche, but niching is better.
 When I started out, my only niche was my postcode.
 I approached businesses to work with locally and expanded outwards.
 It was fine, it got me off the ground, but I didn’t work on anything I was excited about until this changed.
 My next niche was working with other female, service-based business owners.
 Now, I’m moving into charity and humanitarian copywriting.
 Which takes me to…

 4) Your niche doesn’t have to be permanent.
 This is one of those key ‘You’re the boss’ reminder moments.
 If business changes, your mood changes, something inspires you, etc, etc, there is zero pressure to carry on doing what you’re doing from anyone except yourself.
-Let it go and follow whatever path is drawing to you to.
+Let it go and follow whatever path is drawing itself to you.

 5) Don’t freelance alone.
 When I started out, the closest thing I found to a freelance community was a local business network.
 It was full of men in suits with firm handshakes and badly designed business cards.
 You know what I did?
 I dressed smart and ordered business cards.
 I still have 99% of them.
 Freelance communities are plentiful now, and there’s no excuse not to find one or several that fit who you are.
 Never change your personal dress code.